Updated May 3, 2022

 Average size sheds are generally 8 ft x 8 ft, 8 ft x 10 ft, or 10 ft x 12 ft.

 A 10 yard dumpster will accommodate most shed demolition projects, oftentimes with room to spare, especially if you take care when loading the debris.

-Many dumpster rental companies offer other similiar options, too, like 12 yard and 15 yard dumpsters or trailer dumpsters.
+Many dumpster rental companies offer other similar options, too, like 12 yard and 15 yard dumpsters or trailer dumpsters.